Urban Annie’s Project Workshop Speakers

 Joni Garcia is a Branch Team Leader for Program Integrity in the Supplemental Nutrition Assistance Program (SNAP) for the Mid-Atlantic Region (MARO).
 In her current role, she works with the program areas of recipient integrity, claims management, Electronic Benefits Transfer (EBT), and SNAP EBT at farmers’ markets.
 Joni previously worked with the SNAP Nutrition Education (SNAP-Ed) Program at MARO.
 She has been with MARO for over 14 years.
 Joni has a Bachelor of Science in Dietetics from Florida State University and a Master of Science in Food and Nutrition from University of Georgia.
 Joni is a Registered Dietitian.

-Urban Annie’s Project Workshop Presentation – Supplemental Nutrition Assistance Program (SNAP)
+Urban Annie’s Project Workshop Presentation – Supplemental Nutrition Assistance Program (SNAP) (PDF)

 Video Presentation: Week 6